 Public Act 100-0023, enacted in 2017, creates an optional Tier III hybrid retirement plan, but it has not yet gone into effect.
-The earliest possible implementation date is July 1, 2020.
 Public Act 100-0587, enacted in 2018, requires TRS to offer two temporary benefit buyout programs that expire on June 30, 2021.
 One program allows retiring Tier I member to receive a partial lump-sum payment in exchange for accepting a lower, delayed annual increase.
 The other allows inactive vested Tier I and II members to receive a partial lump-sum payment in lieu of a retirement annuity.
-Both programs will begin in 2019 and will be funded by bonds issued by the State of Illinois.
+Both programs began in 2019 and are funded by bonds issued by the State of Illinois.